mota494/42_C02/README.md

-Exercise 09 is a hot mess and i do not recommend you doing  the way that i did, it's way easier if you start by calling another function to put every letter lowercase and then doing the necessary checks to capitalize the letters that you need
+Exercise 09 is a hot mess and i do not recommend you doing  the way that i did, it's way easier if you start by calling another function to put every letter lowercase and then doing the necessary checks to capitalize the letters that you need.
+Also C02 from the start you're basically creating <string.h>
+instead of creating all the checks i did